 One time at a social gathering, Haemi imitates the African ‘hunger dance’ in front of Ben and his friends.
 First, she acts with small, silent gestures showing the ‘little hunger’ of the literal, physical pang then changing to the ‘great hunger’ with her arms reaching upward and swaying to signify the empty soul reaching out in search of fulfilment.
-Watching her, Ben’s response is a yawn and a slight smile when Jongsu catches his bored reaction.
+Watching her, Ben’s response is a yawn and a slight smile.
 Then a quick cut to a loud, electrifying night club scene with Haemi dancing wildly in a smoky, hazy atmosphere.
 Lee’s cinematic storytelling is stark and to the point.

 The plot thickens towards the last section when Jongsu tries to connect with Haemi after some time but finds her missing.
 Her apartment has been vacated, her phone disconnected.
 The next time he sees Ben, Ben is with another woman and admitted no knowledge of Haemi’s whereabouts.
 The disappearance of Haemi ignites Jongsu’s suspicion and drives the tension towards an explosive denouement which Lee adds to Murakami’s short story.
 It is an ending that is a surprise and yet also natural in context.
 Lee brilliantly brings his viewers full circle back to Faulkner with his layered storytelling.